The Monkey and the Jealous Camel

 (All the animals freeze.)

-Camel: Is it just me?
-But I get the feeling you didn’t like my dance Lion.
-(Looks around.) why is anyone clapping.
+Camel: Is it just me, or do I get the feeling you didn’t like my dance, Lion? (looks around) Why isn’t anyone clapping?

 Monkey: Thank you.
-You have special talents too.
-You can walk for miles without water and you can give everyone rides on your hump.
+But you have special talents too!
+You can walk for miles without water, and you can give everyone rides on your hump.

 Kangaroo: Everyone has a talent.

-Lion: The world would be a strange place if we all good at the same thing.
+Lion: The world would be a strange place if we were all good at the same thing.

-Camel: I guess you are right.
-Well who would like on my hump.
+Camel: I guess you’re right.
+Well… who would like a ride on my hump?

 Storyteller 1: The camel smiled with pride and pleasure.